e13tech/blog/input/posts/efcore-better-exceptions.md

 ```
 No more manually sifting through error codes; the package does all the heavy lifting for you, making your code much cleaner and easier to maintain.

+## The Trade-Off: Replacing Standard Exception Handling
-One caution however, this package effectively replaces the standard exception handling in EF Core, so you’ll need to ensure you’re comfortable with the trade-offs.
+One caution however, this package effectively replaces the standard exception handling in EF Core, so you'll need to ensure you're comfortable with the trade-offs.
 For example you probably do not want to implement in a large existing codebase that is already coded to handle direct error codes, save this for the next new project or major rewrite that warrants the effort.
 As much as I am looking forward to using this package in my next project, I will be cautious to ensure that the team is aware of the change and that we are all comfortable with the new approach.

 ## Conclusion: Writing Cleaner Code Together
 This is far from a new package and I wish I had run across it sooner.
 This will help me drastically reduce the amount of error-handling boilerplate in my projects and make the code more intuitive to read without an over abundance of line comments to explain what the codes mean for the next dev, it's an elegant solution that helps you write code that is more intuitive and cleaner over all.

 What about you?
 Have you run into similar frustrations with EF Core exception handling in your projects?
 Will you start using EntityFramework.Exceptions, or do you already have a different go-to package?
-Let’s write cleaner, more maintainable code together—share your thoughts in the comments below!
+Let's write cleaner, more maintainable code together-share your thoughts in the comments below!